padogrid/bundle-confluent-7-examples-python/README.md

 ---

-# Kafka JupyterLab Kafka Confluent Examples
+# Confluent JupyterLab Python Examples

 This bundle provides Kafka Python client examples running on JupyterLab in PadoGrid.
 It demonstrates how PadoGrid workspaces are seamlessly integrated with JupyterLab workspaces.